There are no products in your shopping cart.

 If you are still receiving follow-up care you can speak to your oncology team, cancer nurse specialists or consultant.
 If these symptoms don’t begin until you have left follow-up care you can contact your GP, a specialist nurse, a physiotherapist or any other primary health care provider you feel comfortable with.
 Your medical team should be able to offer you advice and help on how to manage them or they may refer you on to a specialist for the symptoms you are suffering from.

 If you are experiencing side effects from treatment, you are not expected to just put up with them.
 There is no need to suffer in silence.
 There is help out there.
 There are different specialists that can help you deal with any of the following: bowel or bladder changes, gynaecological issues, sexual health, pain and many more.
 If you are concerned make sure you seek advice and get a referral from your CNS, Gynaeoncologist or GP.
+You may also want to use Macmillan's Virtual Multi-Disciplinary Team (vMDT), which can support people with ongoing side effects.
 You deserve the best quality of life possible.

 It may be worth keeping a diary to help describe the symptoms you are experiencing, which can help when you discuss them with your medical team.

-For more information on the late effects of radiotherapy please visit out pages of pelvic radiation disease (PRD).
+For more information on the late effects of radiotherapy, please visit our pages on pelvic radiation disease (PRD).

 Some of the treatments for cervical cancer can cause you to go thorough the menopause early.
 The menopause means that your periods will stop and you may have menopausal side effects, such as hot flushes, dry skin and possibly a loss of concentration.
 Some women become less interested in sex and notice that their vagina is dry.